Frequently Asked Questions

 What does sustainability mean to Marimekko?

 We treat people fairly and we strive to create products that bring joy for a long time while we minimize the environmental impacts.
 Sustainability is part of our everyday work and business development.
-You can read our newest sustainability review here.
+You can read our newest sustainability report here.

 Where are Marimekko products manufactured?

-A large part of Marimekko products is manufactured in the European Union (44% in 2023).
+A large part of Marimekko products is manufactured in the European Union (44% in 2024).
 High-quality craftsmanship and manufacturing expertise is found all over the world, and Marimekko’s sourcing approach is always to find the most suitable and competent manufacturer for each product.
 Regardless of where they are made, contract manufacturers are committed to Marimekko’s high quality and durability standards and respect for human rights.
 Procurement decisions are made on a collection-by-collection basis, with the aim of establishing long-term partnerships.
 Read more about the origin of products.

 Why aren’t all Marimekko products manufactured in Finland?

 Marimekko’s product range is very wide and, and all the required production capacity, special machinery, manufacturing skills, materials and supplies cannot be found in Finland.
-Marimekko’s design and product development are done in Finland and 44% of Marimekko products in 2023 were manufactured in the European Union, but high-quality workmanship and manufacturing know-how exist also in different parts of the world.
+Marimekko’s design and product development are done in Finland and 44% of Marimekko products in 2024 were manufactured in the European Union, but high-quality workmanship and manufacturing know-how exist also in different parts of the world.
 As a global company we have a global manufacturing network and we aim at finding the most suitable manufacturer for each product.
 Regardless of where the products are made, all contract manufacturers must commit to Marimekko’s quality and responsibility standards, and respecting human rights.

 How are Marimekko products priced?